unraid/docs/docs/unraid-os/troubleshooting/diagnostics/udma-crc-errors.md

 - **Power delivery issues:** Insufficient or unstable power, often due to splitter cables or an overloaded power supply, can cause intermittent errors.
 - **Unseated disk controller:** Communication errors may occur if the controller card isn't fully inserted into its slot.
 - **Drive hardware faults:** While rare, a failing drive can also produce CRC errors.
+- **Cable management issues:**
+  - **Tie straps:** If using tie straps for cable management, keep them loose, not tight or over-tight.
+Ideally use Velcro straps instead.
+  - **Power and data cable routing:** Avoid routing power cables alongside SATA data cables.
+If they must touch or be very close, they should cross at 90 degrees to minimize interference.
+  - **SATA cable bending:** Never force-bend SATA cables to make 90-degree turns.
+This can damage the cable and cause communication issues.

 ---